syncfusion-content/maui-docs/MAUI/ProgressBar/Segments.md

 ## Gap customization

-Customize the default spacing between the segments using the `GapWidth` property as demonstrated in the following code sample.
+Customize the default spacing between the segments using the `SegmentGapWidth` property as demonstrated in the following code sample.

 {% tabs %}
 {% highlight xaml %}